Fun At Work Day is dedicated to celebrating your time at work and those who find ways to make it enjoyable every day.

 Having fun at work seems impossible.

-They have withdrawn themselves from office conversations and social activities.
+Becoming withdrawn from office conversations and social activities.

 The work itself is no longer fulfilling or challenging.

-They feel stuck not knowing what they want
+Feeling stuck and not knowing what they want instead.

 Is this you?